+Column Summary

 Columns Entries Explanation

 1-2 00-99 Page number.

 3-5 01x-06x Line number.
 You can leave column 5 (x) blank, or enter any value to keep

 the specifications in ascending order.

-6 1 Include line.
+6 l .
+Include line.

 0 Omit line.

 7 Blank This is the first line of a set of I or O record type lines.

-A AND lines.
-These specifications continue the definition of the record described

-on the preceding line.
+А AND lines.
+These specifications continue the definition of the record described on the preceding line.

 0 OR line.
 These specifications define a different type of record than the one on

-the previous line.
+U the previous line.

 Comment line.

-8 C Use both zone and digit portions of characters.
+8 С Use both zone and digit portions of characters.

 Z Use only zone portion of 1-character field.

 D Use only digit portions of characters.

 Р Signed packed decimal data.

 U Signed zoned decimal data.

-9-12 1-4096 The input record position in which the factor 1 field begins (blank if field is only
+9.12 1-4096 The input record position in which the factor 1 field begins (blank if field is only

 one position long).

 13-16 1-4096 The input record position in which the factor 1 field ends.

 17-18 EQ Factor 1 must equal factor 2.

 NE Factor 1 must not equal factor 2.

 LT Factor 1 must be less than factor 2.

 GT Factor 1 must be greater than factor 2.

 LE Factor 1 must be less than or equal to factor 2.

 GE Factor 1 must be greater than or equal to factor 2.

 19 F Factor 2 is another field in the same input record.

-C Factor 2 is a constant.
+С Factor 2 is a constant.

 К Factor 2 is a keyword.

+S Used only in System/34 ideographic sort jobs.

 20-23 1-4096 The input record position in which the factor 2 field begins (blank if field is

 only one position long).

 24-27 1-4096 The input record position in which the factor 2 field ends.

-20-39 Any characters The factor 2 constant
+20-39 Any characters The factor 2 constant.

-40-72 Any characters Comments.
+40.74 Any characters Comments.

+Columns that must be filled in.